 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, the Mission Solar MSE275SO5T panel has a temperature coefficient of -0.415%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.415%.
 If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 4.15%.

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, Mission Solar panel temperature coefficients range from -0.42 to -0.32%/°C.
+As you can see in the graph below, Mission Solar panel temperature coefficients are consistently at -0.38%/°C.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s material warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-Mission Solar offers a 10-year warranty against any defects in their solar panels, which is in line with the industry standard offered by most panel manufacturers.
+Mission Solar offers a 12-year warranty against any defects in their solar panels, which is above with the industry standard offered by most panel manufacturers.